darkdoon/audio-object/README.md

 in an app.

-During an automation a property of an AudioObject is updated from it's audio param value at the browser frame rate, which is useful for making UIs.
+During an automation a property of an AudioObject is updated from it's audio param value at the browser frame rate.
+Changes are
+<code>Object.observe</code>-able, or observable using that technique
+where you redefine the getter/setter (remembering to call the original at some point).

 ## AudioObject(audioContext, inputNode, outputNode, params);